Image show people having fun

 2. It may increase your risk of cognitive decline

-Living with even a mild case of hearing loss can double your risk of cognitive decline.
-The more severe the case, the greater the risk.
+Living with hearing loss may lead to an increased risk of cognitive decline.
 The sooner you seek treatment, the better your chance for a positive outcome.

 Hearing loss affects your social behaviour